Bezeq

 Bezeq (בזק) is an Israeli telecommunications company.
 Bezeq and its subsidiaries offer a range of telecom services, including fixed-line, mobile telephony, high-speed Internet, Fiber Internet transmission, and pay TV (via Yes).

 The company is traded in the Tel Aviv Stock Exchange under the symbol BEZQ, and is part of the Tel Aviv 35 Index.

 History

 In the late 1980s Anat Hoffman founded a group to protect the interests of Bezeq customers.
 A major complaint was that Bezeq did not send customers itemized bills.
 46 cases were brought to small claims court and the consumers won 43 of them.
 Within two years of the campaign. consumers began to receive itemized bills.

+Between 1996 and 2008, Bezeq operated a national DAB digital radio multiplex in Israel on a test basis.
+As of 2004, stations on the multiplex included the public Kol Yisrael stations Reshet Bet and Reshet Gimel, and the Israel Defense Forces stations Army Radio and Galgalatz.
+The broadcast ended when the Ministry of Communications issued an invitation to tender for a national multiplex using the DAB+ standard, for which no applications were received.
+As of 2021, Israel does not use DAB.

 In April 2012, Bezeq acquired full ownership of Walla!
-Communications, Israel's leading Internet portal, which has more than 2.5 million monthly unique users.
-In December 2020, Bezeq sold its 100% stake in Walla!
+Communications, Israel's leading Internet portal, which has more than 2.5 million monthly unique users.In December 2020, Bezeq sold its 100% stake in Walla!
 Communications.

 Bezeq operates the B144 directory enquiries service.

 In February 2015, Bezeq acquired full ownership of Yes, Israel's leading television provider, for ₪680 million.